daattali/beautiful-jekyll/draft/pubsubbigquerysubscription.md

 ***Code Example: Defining exponential backoff for failed message publishing with Terraform***

 # Configuring Dead Letter Topic
+The following terraform code provides an example Dead Letter Topic configuration for messages that fail to write to BigQuery within the defined threshold for failed delivery attempts.
 ```
 <Example code creating Dead Letter Topic>